queenslaynaila/Phase-1-Independent-Project/README.md

 ## SETUP

 To run this projcet,clone this repository fom github.
+In the command line on this folder run **json-server --watch db.json** to get the server started.And your good to go

 ## HOW TO USE THE WEBSITE